cebugle/laravel-totem/CONTRIBUTING.md

-# Code Studio Contribution Guide
+# Cebugle Contribution Guide

-This page contains guidelines for contributing to the Code Studio packages.
+This page contains guidelines for contributing to the Cebugle packages.
 Please review these guidelines before submitting any pull requests to the package.

 ## Which Branch?